Gigaspaces/xap-docs/site/content/xap110adm/replication-operations.markdown

 # Conflict Resolution

 Certain scenarios may cause the replication target space instance to receive duplicate or conflicting data updates.
 It usually happens in an active-active topologies (sync replication / async-replication) where the replication channel is bi-directional.
 In this case both space replicas sending and receiving data updates via replication.
+In some cases (split brain , LRU cache policy) it might be relevant also for primary-backup data grid topology.
 Most common scenarios:

 1. The same space object is added/updated or removed at the same time on two or more space instances (replicas).
-2. Data recovery in topology that has more than two space instances in the same replication group.
+2. Data recovery in a topology that has more than two space instances in the same replication group.
 3. Frequent lease expiration/renewal of the same object
 4. The replicated space object is locked under a transaction at the destination space